vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 > SBF (44:05): um i think there's been a lot of very very bad messaging
 > over the years on that.
 I think there's a lot of messaging that is all
 > a funding bottleneck and then a pretty sharp turn towards it's all a
-> talent bottlenec.
+> talent bottleneck.
 I think they're both wrong um my sense is that both
 > matter.
 I think like as i've sort of spent more time trying to find
 > things to fund.
 I found more things to fund and and don't currently
 > feel like strongly under constrained on funding and over constrained